utah-cs4470-sp23/class/assembly.md

 the "64".
 Assembling produces an object file with a `.o` extension.
 You then need to link it, like this:

-    clang code.o runtime.o
+    clang code.o runtime.a

-The `runtime.o` in this case is the object file containing the provided functions, and `clang` takes care of both linking the two object files and also linking in system libraries that `runtime.o` relies on.
+The `runtime.a` in this case is the object file containing the provided functions, and `clang` takes care of both linking the two object files and also linking in system libraries that `runtime.a` relies on.
+You can build `runtime.a` with `compile-runtime.sh`, which will work on CADE and many other systems.

 This command will produce a file called `a.out`, short for "assembler output".
 (Even though it is not actually output by your assembler...)